StevenZoo/pandoc-katex-filter/README.md

 ```
 pandoc --filter pandoc-katex-filter.cmd
 ```
-Without the `.cmd` on Windows, Pandoc will not be able to find the filter.
+Without the `.cmd` suffix on Windows, Pandoc will not be able to find the filter.
 Please don't forget!

 The examples below will use the MacOS/Linux syntax.

 ## Example Usage